-To audition for Vocal Music, you’ll be asked to upload a Solo Video before the application deadline.
+To audition for Vocal Music, you’ll be asked to upload a Solo Video before the application deadline on January 31.
 We highly suggest students attend the Audition Workshop in November to help prepare for their audition submission.
 More information on the workshop can be found HERE.

 Vocal Audition Requirements

-We ask that you watch this Vocal Music Audition Tutorial Video prior to recording your Audition Video HERE.
+Please watch this Vocal Music Audition Tutorial Video prior to recording your Audition Video.

 You are required to sing ONE of the following three selections: